 - ENERGY STAR refrigerators and dishwashers.

-- 90% of all exterior and common space light fixtures must be ENERGY STAR certified or meet the alternatives defined in the National Rater Field Checklist.
+- 90% of all exterior and common space light fixtures are integrated LED fixtures or contain LED lamps.
 This requirement applies to exterior lighting fixtures that are attached to the building, but does not apply to landscape or parking lot lighting fixtures.

 - WaterSense showerheads.

 Two tracks are provided for satisfying the mandatory requirements for all certified buildings, Exhibit 2.
-Track A - HVAC Grading by Rater allows a Rater to utilize ANSI / RESNET / ACCA 310 13, a standard for grading the installation of residential HVAC systems serving individual spaces and a Functional Testing Agent to verify commercial and central systems.
-Track B -HVAC Testing by FT Agent utilizes a Functional Testing Agent for all systems.
+Track A - HVAC Grading by Rater allows a Rater to utilize ANSI / RESNET / ACCA .
+310 12, a standard for grading the installation of residential HVAC systems serving individual spaces and a Functional Testing Agent to verify commercial and central systems.
+Track B - HVAC Testing by FT Agent utilizes a Functional Testing Agent for all systems.
 Either track may be selected, but all requirements within that track must be satisfied for the building to be certified.